Mass Incarceration Working Group

-We educate ourselves and others about the problems: The United States locks up a greater percentage of our people than any other country in the world.
-Even though the incarceration rate in Massachusetts is one of the lowest in the country, it is still many times higher than in other wealthy democracies, and our racial discrepancies are higher than average for the U.S. Keeping one person in prison costs nearly $50,000 a year, sapping budgets for public schools and universities, local aid, human services, roads and bridges, and everything else.
+We educate ourselves and others about the problems: The United States locks up more of our people than any other country in the world.
+Though the incarceration rate in Massachusetts is one of the lowest in the country, it is many times higher than in other wealthy democracies, and our racial discrepancies are actually higher than average.
+Keeping one person in prison costs roughly $50,000 a year, sapping budgets for public schools and universities, human services, roads and bridges, and everything else.

-We send roughly 600 people 1-3 emails a month about action opportunities related to ending mass incarceration and promoting better alternatives.
-To join that email list or learn more about our group, contact us at end-mass-incarceration @ firstparish.info
+We send roughly 800 people statewide 1-3 emails a month about action opportunities related to ending mass incarceration and promoting better alternatives.
+To receive those emails or learn more about our group, contact us at end-mass-incarceration @ firstparish.info